More than 96% of the land area of Illinois is privately owned. These lands provide the majority of habitat that deer depend on for food and cover.

 Those who do not allow hunting

-The concern over liability will impact a landowner’s decision whether or not to grant hunters access to their property.
-See Recreational Use of Land and Water Areas Act below.
+The concern over liability may impact a landowner’s decision whether to grant hunters access to the landowner’s property.
+See Land Access (the link to the Recreational Use of Land and Water Areas Act) below.

-Developing relationships with neighboring landowners can prevent trespass issues and foster an understanding of the different values that people place on nature.
+Developing relationships with neighboring landowners can prevent trespass issues and foster an understanding of the differening values that people place on nature.

 Illinois’ Recreational Use of Land and Water Areas Act encourages landowners to make their lands available to the public for recreational or conservation purposes by limiting the landowner’s liability.

 A Land Access Permission Card can be used by hunters to show proof that they have the landowner’s permission to hunt.
-It also allows landowners to keep track of who they have given permission to access their property and what activities are allowed (e.g., what species may be hunted, what dates and seasons the hunters are allowed, what activities are not allowed, etc.).
+It also allows landowners to keep track of whom they have given permission to access their property and what activities are allowed (e.g., what species may be hunted, what dates and seasons the hunters are allowed, what activities are not allowed).

 In return for the privilege to use private land, the hunter agrees to abide by landowner rules, obey all laws, conduct safe and ethical hunting practices, and waive any claim against the landowner for personal injury.
-This form is to be retained by both the landowner and the hunter.
+The signed permission form is to be retained by both the landowner and the hunter.